EstellaPaula/VideoProcessingSRL/README.md

 # VideoProcessingSRL

-A project that proposes AVL1 encoding using a P2P framework.
+A project that proposes the design and implementation of a peer-to-peer like distributed transcoding system that provides a dual user endpoint and a tracker module for logging and analytics